ocaml-sf/learn-ocaml/docs/howto-deploy-a-learn-ocaml-instance.md

 * In your project root, `cp .env.example .env`
 * Change the `REPOSITORY` variable on `.env` to point to the directory with your exercises

-Build and start the environment with `build with docker-compose -f docker-compose.yml up --build`.
+Build and start the environment with build with `docker-compose -f docker-compose.yml up --build`.

-Now, access `localhost:8080`.
+Now, access `localhost`.

+### Useful Docker commands

+`docker ps -a ` lists all the containers
+`docker logs -f CONT_ID` Logs for a specific container `docker restart CONT_ID` Restarts a container

+`docker stop $(docker ps -aq)` - stops all running containers `docker-compose -f docker-compose.yml up --build -d` - starts all containers in detached mode `docker exec -it CONT_ID bash` - allows you to access the service (i.e. MongoDB) that is running in a container

 ## Manual compilation